Volkswagen Taigo Review 2023 | Top Gear

 What's the verdict?

 People seem coupe-crossover obsessed these days, so it will come as a surprise to absolutely no one that Volkswagen has attempted to jump on the bandwagon with the Taigo.
-But the badge engineering feels a little obvious and results in the Taigo coming across as a very half-hearted effort.
+But the badge engineering feels a little obvious so the Taigo comes across as a very half-hearted effort.
 Quite frankly, we’d expect more.

-VW expects it to sell based on its looks but there are more eye-catching options out there, while the interior feels a little cheap and uninspired, too.
-And while the driving experience will be familiar to anyone that’s coming from a T-Cross or a Polo, it’s not on the same level as something like the Ford Puma.
+The Taigo sells on its looks but there are more eye-catching options out there, and the interior feels a little cheap and uninspired, to us.
+Hmm.
+And while the driving experience will be familiar to anyone coming from a T-Cross or a Polo, the Ford Puma shows you can and should demand more.
 We know where we’d rather spend our money.

 The Rivals